 If you have polybutylene pipes in your home, you've had a slab leak, or you've had multiple leaking pipes, then a whole house repipe is probably in your future.
 Naturally, you're wondering, "How much does it cost to repipe a house?".
 We'll be talking about the price of a repipe in this post.

 Average Cost To Repipe A House

 Keep in mind that this is the average price you'll pay for an Orlando repiping specialists to complete your repipe.
-Depending on the plumbing in your home, your price could be more or less.
+Depending on the plumbing in your home and the quality of the work, your price could be more or less.
 In the next section we'll talk about aspects that can affect the cost.

 Factors That Influence The Cost Of A Repipe

 Every repipe, like every house, is different and may include an additional cost depending on the plumbing in your home.
 Based on our experience, these are some of the things that will increase the cost of your repipe.

 There is an old saying that "You get what you pay for".
 This is certainly true when it comes to hiring a plumbing company to repipe your home.
 In most cases the material involved in a repipe will be very similar from company to company, but where you'll see the greatest difference is in the cost of labor.

 If this is your first time repiping your home, you may not be aware that many plumbing companies outsource their repipes to subcontractors.
 The subcontractor gets paid "per job" that they complete.
 The unfortunate result is that subcontractors are incentivized to get the job done as fast as possible, which often means cutting corners.

 Because subcontractors are making a smaller cut of the money, they often have a harder time hiring quality help.
 People who may not pass background checks, drug tests or have the experience to be hired by a professional plumbing company, may end up working for a subcontractor with lower standards.